I can’t stop crying. I can’t stop worrying. Why is this so hard?

 Why am I not bonding with my baby?
 I’m so exhausted.

-What is normal?
-I’m all over the place.
-I can’t do this.
+I don’t recognize myself.
 I should be able to handle this.

 Am I a bad mom?